The Story Embers Poetry Contest

 Have a question about the contest?
 Email firstname.lastname@example.org.

-If you place in the contest, we’ll contact you a few weeks prior to November 2nd.
+If you place in the contest, we’ll contact you a few weeks prior to the announcement.
 Otherwise, due to the volume of submissions we receive, we won’t be able to follow up with you on the status of your entry.